 About Scorpio Tankers Inc.

 Scorpio Tankers is a provider of marine transportation of petroleum products worldwide.
-The Company currently owns or finance leases 109 product tankers (38 LR2 tankers, 12 LR1 tankers, 45 MR tankers and 14 Handymax tankers) with an average age of 3.6 years and time or bareboat charters‐in 10 product tankers (three MR tankers and seven Handymax tankers).
+The Company’s fleet consists of 137 wholly owned, finance leased or bareboat chartered-in tankers (42 LR2, 12 LR1, 62 MR and 21 Handymax) with a weighted average age of approximately 4.4 years.
+The Company also has a leasehold interest in an MR product tanker that is currently under construction.
 Additional information about the Company is available at the Company’s website www.scorpiotankers.com, which is not a part of this press release.

 Scorpio Tankers Inc.